HakAl/adk_rag/docs/FILE_TYPES.md

-# CSV and JSONL Support Guide
+# CSV, JSONL, and Parquet Support Guide

-The RAG Agent now supports ingesting data from CSV and JSONL files in addition to PDF documents.
+The RAG Agent now supports ingesting data from CSV, JSONL, and Parquet files in addition to PDF documents.

 ## Supported File Formats